daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/documentation/server-setup.md

 ## Step 4: Custom configration
 Our next step is to copy the custom `user-data` and `network-config` files included in this repository to the newly created SD Card.

-Note: Rcript assumes the SD Card boot partition will be `D:\`.
+Note: Script assumes the SD Card boot partition will be `D:\`.
 You may need to adjust for your environment.
 ```bash
 ./custom-configration.sh
 ```